LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	?- gtrace(foo::bar).

+You can also use the `gspy/1` predicate to spy a Logtalk predicate specified as `Entity::Functor/Arity` using the graphical tracer.

 See the `scripts/embedding/swipl` directory for a sample shell script that can help in generating QLF files from Logtalk and optionally a Logtalk application.
 The script documentation also explains how to